 However, it is also flexible because the author made it possible to do your routines with a bodyweight-only alternative regimen called Primal Stress included in the program for those without gear at all, or for those who prefer it that way.

 Law Enforcement Background

 This program is part of the Tacfit range, which was born out of the need to provide a professional blueprint for special forces that would satisfy federal government requirements.

 The most important factor is that Tacfit protocols proved very effective not just for conditioning but also for preventing injury, very important for military or armed forces who cannot afford to be out of action.

-For the regular guy, this translates in a program that is not just effective for performance, but also healthy and safe, allowing for his fitness levels to be maintained and increased while undisturbed by setbacks, injury and pains.
+For the regular guy, this translates into a program that is not just effective for performance, but also healthy and safe, allowing for his fitness levels to be maintained and increased while undisturbed by setbacks, injury, and pains.

 Tacfit 26 Variety